incognitochain/incognito-cli/README.md

    This function sends an amount of PRV or token from one wallet to another wallet.
 By default, it used 100 nano PRVs to pay the transaction fee.

 OPTIONS:
-   --privateKey value, -p value   a base58-encoded Incognito private key --address value, --addr value  a base58-encoded payment address --amount value, --amt value    the Incognito amount of the action (default: 0) --tokenID value, --id value    the Incognito ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
+   --privateKey value, -p value   A base58-encoded Incognito private key --address value, --addr value  A base58-encoded payment address --amount value, --amt value    The Incognito amount of the action (default: 0) --tokenID value, --id value    The Incognito ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
-   --fee value                    the PRV amount for paying the transaction fee (default: 100) --version value, -v value      version of the transaction (1 or 2) (default: 2)
+   --fee value                    The PRV amount for paying the transaction fee (default: 100) --version value, -v value      Version of the transaction (1 or 2) (default: 2)

 ```